 The little toys keep their minds occupied during doctors visits, long trips, difficult during nap time, or for time outs.
 For children with RADS they get to connect with you and escape stressful situations for a bit by studying the objects inside.
 Keep in mind also that the items are typically too small for toddlers to play with so they enjoy looking at the tiny things and you don't have to worry about them going on little mouths

-To make the bags you can click the link at the top of this post.
+To make the bags you can click here.
 To make a bottle you'll need a clean, clear bottle with a lid.
 Fill your container about half way with pellets or sand and then add your objects.
 Put glue around the top of the rim and screw the cap on tightly.
 Let the glue set and you're good to go.

 Extenstion: Take snap shots with your phoneof each item you include and use your phone like a scavenger hunt card or print them out, laminate, and put on a ring to go with the bottle.
 There are many ways you can create a self exploratory eye spy bottle.